vikramnayyar/Dineout-Restaurant-Analysis/README.md

 Therefore, a proper restaurant analysis is necessary to disclose the coverted insights of restaurant business.
 Thus, such a project is vital for restarant business.

 ## Goal
 This work was performed as a personal project.
 The motivation was to obtain exhaustive analysis of Indian restaurant business.
 Regional performance and customer behaviour of all Indian Dineout restaurants is obtained.
-About 9 types of comprehensive analysis are obtained.
+About 9 types of comprehensive analysis are accomplished.

 ## System Environment
 ![](https://forthebadge.com/images/badges/made-with-python.svg)